 "Today, the average broadband speed in the U.S. is right around 12 Mbps," Schumacher added.
 "Google Fiber connections are up to 1,000 Mbps."

-Faulconer cautioned that there is no certainty Google Fiber is coming.
-If it does, there is no exact timeline for when the service would be available to the public.
+Faulconer cautioned that there is no certainty Google Fiber is coming to San Diego.
+There is no exact timeline for when the service might be available to the public.

 "This doesn't mean that Google Fiber is here quite yet," Faulconer said.
 "It's getting closer, but there is some work to do."

-Tax attorney Jordan Marks works on the go and says having reliable Internet is a necessity.
+Tax attorney Jordan Marks works on the go and says having fast Internet is a necessity.